Which Sentence Describes an Example of Sublimation?

 Common Queries:

-Sublimation for dummies: It’s when a solid skips the liquid phase and turns straight into a gas.
+What is sublimation for dummies?
+It’s when a solid skips the liquid phase and turns straight into a gas.
 Think of how dry ice doesn’t melt into water but becomes a misty fog.

 At Subli Genius Print, we’re passionate about turning the wonders of science into practical solutions for your everyday needs.
 From custom sublimation prints to innovative uses in preservation and manufacturing, we bring the magic of sublimation to life.